Kim Jong Un's sister Kim Yo Jong: The next ruler of North Korea? | DW | 30.04.2020

 Kim Jong Un has not been seen publicly since April 11.
-Unconfirmed reports about his ill-health, and even death, have been swirling around.
-Should the Korean leader die or unable to lead, who could take on his mantle?
+Unconfirmed reports about his ill health, and even death, have been churning.
+Should the Korean leader die or be unable to lead, who could take on his mantle?

 North Korea's leader Kim Jong Un was last seen in public on April 11, when he chaired a Workers' Party meeting.
-He has not been seen since then, which has fueled speculation about his demise.
+He has not been seen since, which has fueled speculation about his demise.

 Kim also failed to attend the birthday celebrations of his grandfather and the country's founder, Kim Il Sung, on April 15, an event that marks the most important day in the North Korean political calendar.